ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - Chlorodifluoroethane - R142
 - **Chlorofluoroethane** - R151

-## Plastics
+## Polymers
-Plastics-related codenames are reserved for workstations with ECC memory support.
+Polymer-related codenames, specifically plastics, are reserved for workstations with ECC memory support.

 Uncategorized polymer codenames are for general use at the moment.